-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 5.2 Is a minimum notice period required?

-As stated in question 5.1, the minimum notice period applies only to termination by the employee.
+As stated in question 5.1, the minimum notice period mainly applies to termination by the employee.
+However, the employer must give notice to the employee if the employee is still on probation and the employer does not wish to proceed with the contract.
+In these cases, the notice should be:

+- seven days if the probation period is longer than 60 days; and

+- 30 days if the probation period is longer than 120 days.

 The employee may terminate an open-ended employment contract by issuing the employer with prior notice of 30 or 60 calendar days, depending on whether the contract has been ongoing for more or less than two years.